7.3 Bowel Elimination

 • Suppository should be against rectal mucosa for absorption and therapeutic action.
 Inserting suppository into feces will decrease its effectiveness.

-• If the patient experiences cramping during enema administration, stop.
+• If the client experiences cramping during enema administration, stop.
 Ask the client to take a deep breath.
 Resume administration when cramps subside.
-Hold buttock cheeks together if patient feels immediate need for BM.
+Hold buttock cheeks together if client feels immediate need for a bowel movement.

-11. Ask client to remain on side for 5 to 10 minutes.
+11. Ask the client to remain on side for 5–10 minutes.
 This position helps prevent the expulsion of suppository.

 12.